highfidelity/hifi-content/usefulUtilities/soundEmitter/README.md

     "soundURL": "<Required.
 A URL to an MP3 or WAV sound.>", "volume": <Optional.
 The sound emitter's volume from 0.0 to 1.0.
 Defaults to 0.5.>, "shouldLoop": <Optional. `true` if the sound should loop; `false` otherwise.
 Defaults to `false`.>, "positionOverride": <Optional.
-A JSON object containing `x, y, z` coordinates from whcih the sound should emit.
+A JSON object containing `x, y, z` coordinates from which the sound should emit.
 Defaults to the attached entity's position.>
 }
 ```